bsmith89/longev-mgen/doc/submission.md

 bacterial inhabitants of the gut respond to pharmaceutical and dietary perturbations is a major step in developing a predictive framework for microbiome-based therapies.
-Acarbose (ACA) is an alpha-glucosidase inhibitor prescribed for the treatment of type 2 diabetes mellitus because it reduces the absorption of glucose from starch in the small intestine [@Hiele1992].
+Acarbose (ACA) is an &alpha;-glucosidase inhibitor prescribed for the treatment of type 2 diabetes mellitus because it reduces the absorption of glucose from starch in the small intestine [@Hiele1992].